254Labs/headerceptor/README.md

 </p>

 ### About
 ---
 Headerceptor is a Burp Suite extension which offers adding custom/user-defined headers to incoming HTTP traffic hassle-free.

+### Download and install
+---
+You can download the extension from the [releases](https://github.com/254Labs/headerceptor/releases) page.<br/>
+Follow [Installing Headerceptor](https://github.com/254Labs/headerceptor/wiki/Installing-Headerceptor) to successfully complete the installation.

+### Documentation
+---
+Please find more information in the project`s [wiki](https://github.com/254Labs/headerceptor/wiki/) page.